“When you leave my cabin, William, please return to the village through the woods. Do not let anyone know where you’ve been.”

 On the fourth day of his quest, William was consumed with hunger and thirst but found neither a clear, running stream, nor foliage beckoning him to eat.
 He walked on until late in the evening when he was exhausted.
-A light rain fell and caused the young man to seek shelter.
+A light rain fell and caused him to seek shelter.
 He turned his face upward to look for a drink from the heavens.

 “Come in,” a voice whispered when the door opened.
 A person in a dark cloak with a hood stood back from the door.